paulordyl/TibiaPilotNG/README.md

 Below I'll leave some images and videos of how it worked, prints of the bot's UI, and how to install and run it.

+## 🎉 🚀 We are thrilled to officially announce PILOTNG REBORN! 🤖✨

+After nearly 6 months of intensive testing 🧪 with zero bans 🚫, we are ready to bring to the public a private bot that takes security to the next level.
+💎 Our biggest competitive advantage: security and reliability above all else.

+🔥 We have refined the single-targeting system and low-level mechanics, ensuring top performance in any situation.

+🎯 Initial focus: Tibia Global
+🛠️ Future plans: Support for OT-Servers

+📜 Fully optimized scripts for the main farming hunts, ready to maximize your results.
+⚡ Extremely easy to use: plug-and-play, with clear tutorials and 24/7 support, so any player can set it up and run in just minutes.

+💡 Coming soon – we are still in the final testing phase to guarantee maximum stability and efficiency before the official launch.

+Join on our Discord: https://discord.gg/QNnzDUnebw

 ## 📷 Gallery

 ![UI](docs/assets/images/ui.png)